Anyone who goes looking for the best pubs and bars Cork City has to offer will find that they have quite a great amount to choose from.

 9. Franciscan Well – built on the grounds of an old Franciscan Monastery

-Nowadays, people travel to the pub to sample their great and varied selection of beers, which are all brewed on-site from this award-winning brewery.
+Nowadays, people travel to the pub to sample their great and varied selection of beers, which are all brewed on-site by this award-winning brewery.

 Address: 14 N Mall, Sunday’s Well, Cork, T23 P264